 A federal migratory bird hunting stamp is not needed for woodcock, crow, rail, snipe, or gallinule.

 Small Game Seasons

 "Small game" includes upland game birds such as grouse, pheasants and quail, small game mammals such as squirrels, rabbits and hare, as well as some frogs and turtles.
 To view the dates, season zones, and bag limits for these species, visit the Small Game Seasons page.

-To hunt furbearers, you need to possess a junior hunting, small game, small/big game, sportsman, super sportsman, non-resident hunting, or non-resident super sportsman license.
+To hunt furbearers, you need to possess resident or non-resident hunting license.
 To view season dates, season zones, and bag limits, visit the bobcat, coyote, and fox, raccoon, opossum, and weasel season pages.

 People interested in trapping opportunities for these species must obtain a separate trapping license.